Lexington School District Two Home

 Superintendent's Message

-Dear Lexington Two Stakeholders:
+Dear Lexington Two Families and Staff,

 Brenda Hafner, Ed.D.